Lesson 6: Processing

 Discuss: Give students an opportunity to talk at their tables about the prompts.
 Once they are ready to share ask a couple of groups to share their responses to each question.

 There are many ways your solutions might be different from how a computer would solve this problem.
 In general, however, the biggest difference is that computers need to be programmed with a plan without knowing the exact cards that they are going to get.
-We're going to try this activity again, this time trying out our plan without looking at the cards.
+Today, we're going to look at how a computer might solve this same problem.

-Go over the instructions for this phase of the activity as a group.
+Go over the instructions as a group.
 The rules are as follows:

-- Two students face each other across a desk, with a set of eight cards between them.
+- Two students face each other across a desk, with a set of four number cards between them.

 - One student, the Sorter, may touch and move the cards, but may not look at them.